cjripple/DH110-SEM1F/assignment02/README.md

 This is a great insight into what the world of Usability Testing looks like in the real world.
 It's fascinating to realize how valuable user/consumer feedback is when developing a product.
 I've participated in some market research surveys for companies where I provide feedback on daily things I do and use.
 While this is much different than Usability Testing, I realize that companies allocate a large budget to gathering feedback from real world users.
 This is another reason why UX job is a fantastic job option; it's very in-demand.
 This research provides very valuable insights that can lead to future roadmap development of product features, bug fixes, conversion rate/goal completion optimization, and product improvements (pretty much) all across the board.

+While conducting this pilot test, I recognize that my own biases could affect the test and its results.
+For example, something that I think a common action might be on the website is NOT for someone else.
+When my participant filled out the form for one of the tasks, they noted that they would not be likely to carry out some of the tasks.
+I realize that next time, I might want to be more objective with my tasks I assign or put more research into what tasks would be the most common.